stevenrjanssens/dfreproject/paper.md

 ## Speed Comparison
-In order to compare the execution times, we created a benchmarking script (that can be found in the demos/benchmarking directory under `benchmark-script.py` and the figures are constructed with `benchmark-plotter.py`).
+To compare the execution times, we created a benchmarking script (which can be found in the demos/benchmarking directory under `benchmark-script.py'; the figures are constructed with `benchmark-plotter.py`).
 This test is run between `dfreproject` and `reproject`.
 We benchmark the three interpolation schemes with and without SIP distortion for images sized 256x256, 512x512, 1024x1024, and 4000x6000\footnote{this matches the size of Dragonfly images}.
 \autoref{fig:gpu-comparison} shows the results of this benchmarking when `dfreproject` is run using a GPU (NVIDIA GeForce RTX 4060).